-Among the new tasks that Germany is presenting its architects, is the festive design of temporary spaces for special events.
-For the most part, this area is new for building planners, and with this publication we would like to intentionally steer consciousness towards it.
+Among the new tasks that Germany presents its architects, is the festive design of temporary spaces for special events.
+For the most part, this area is new for building planners, and with this publication, we would like to intentionally steer consciousness towards it.
 We believe that the design of festive spaces is one of the most necessary vehicles of expression of our time and that artists, among them particularly architects can expect an abundance of beautiful, but also difficult tasks in their future.

 Deutsche Bauzeitung, 1935